pm20390/ng-google-tag-manager/README.md

 # Angular Google Tag Manager Service

-I've forked this package from mzuccaroli as he seems to not be maintaining the project anymore.
-I am using this in production and my team and I will continue to update it.
+I've forked this package from mzuccaroli as there were some issues that needed to be fixed, and I am using this in production.
+Feel free to create pull requests / commits as needed.

 A service library for integrate google tag manager in your angular project This library was generated with [Angular CLI](https://github.com/angular/angular-cli)